ddemidov/vexcl/README.md

 ### <a name="mba"></a>Scattered data interpolation with multilevel B-Splines

-VexCL provides an implementation of the MBA algorithm based on paper by Lee, Wolberg, and Shin (*S. Lee, G. Wolberg, and S. Y. Shin.
+VexCL provides an implementation of the MBA algorithm based on paper by Lee, Wolberg, and Shin (<em>S. Lee, G. Wolberg, and S. Y. Shin.
 Scattered data interpolation with multilevel B-Splines.
-IEEE Transactions on Visualization and Computer Graphics, 3:228–244, 1997.*).
+IEEE Transactions on Visualization and Computer Graphics, 3:228–244, 1997.</em>).
 This is a fast algorithm for scattered N-dimensional data interpolation and approximation.
 Multilevel B-splines are used to compute a C2-continuous surface through a set of irregularly spaced points.
 The algorithm makes use of a coarse-to-fine hierarchy of control